alexnicita/alexnicita/README.md

-thinking, writing, & investing at the crossroads of capital and tech—
+thinking, writing, & investing at the intersection of capital and technology—
 from product strategy to open-source experiments, exploring how ideas scale.

 I also help build tech teams. reach me at **alex@nicita.cc**.